-I'm in the Denver airport on way to SFO, having left Texas where my son, daughter-in-law, and new grandson live.
-I feel biologic.
-Like some cave woman, because I am balling my eyes out.
-I had 9 days with my 5-month-old grandson, with his dimpled wide smile, his squeals of delight, and screams and protests as he can't crawl yet and to him it seems like everything is out of reach!
+I'm in the Denver airport on my way to SFO, having left Texas where my son, daughter-in-law, and new grandson live.
+I feel biological, like some cavewoman, because I am balling my eyes out.
+I had nine days with my five-month-old grandson, with his wide, dimpled smile, squeals of delight, and screams and protests as he can't crawl yet, and to him, it seems like everything is out of reach!

-Now, I am having "grandson detox," and images of him gazing at me while I feed him his bottle, reaching up and touching my face, wondering, "What is that?" and letting me burp him.
-Imagine having filled up on warm, sweet milk, then having someone sit you up and gently pounding on your back?
+Now, I am having "grandson detox," and I am flooded with images of him gazing at me while I feed him his bottle, reaching up and touching my face, wondering, "What is that?" and letting me burp him.
+Imagine having filled up on warm, sweet milk, then having someone sit you up and gently pound on your back?
 How intrusive!
-Until those beautiful burbs come up, paving the way to some peaceful slumber, and time to be wrapped up.
+Until those beautiful burps come up, paving the way to being wrapped up and enjoying some peaceful slumber.
 It's not easy to be a baby, and being a grandmother is a new adventure!

 Complex emotions and multi-layered feelings

 If you are someone who loves babies – all of them – then this makes perfect sense, but I've never been one to wile away the day shaking a rattle in front of a baby to entertain them.
 Now, with my first grandchild, I'm rattling that rattle and loving every minute of it.